ericdodds/the-little-freelancer/README.md

 * [Freelance Tax FAQ](http://www.anti9to5guide.com/2006/10/27/freelance-tax-faq/) by Michelle Goodman at Anti9to5guide.com
 * [Avoiding (Freelance) Tax Trouble](http://freelanceswitch.com/the-business-of-freelancing/avoiding-tax-trouble/) by Carol Tice at Freelanceswitch.com
 * [Your Taxes As A Freelancer](http://www.learnvest.com/knowledge-center/your-taxes-if-youre-a-freelancer/) by Alden Wicker at Learnvest.com

-[^1]: This document was originally written for students in [The Iron Yard](http://theironyard.com)'s intensive [Front End Engineering program](http://theironyard.com/education/academy/front-end-engineering/).
-[Eric Dodds](www.ericdodds.com)  wrote the original draft, which [Mason Stewart](http://www.twitter.com/masondesu) edited and proofed with hawk-like eyes.
-Special thanks to [Daniel Jeffords](http://danieljeffords.com), [Andrew Ramos](www.andrewramos.com), and [Andrew McIntee](http://www.behance.net/andrewmcintee) for feedback.

-[^2]: Joshua Blankenship is a talented designer, writer, and thinker who has great advice on how to do client work well.
-[Read the full post, "How Doing Less Work for More Money Saved Client Work (or) How I Finally Became a Professional Designer"](http://joshuablankenship.com/blog/2011/08/27/how-i-finally-became-a-professional-designer/).